17 Things to Know Before Renting a Car in Milan Italy

 8. Use of your GPS navigation (Google Maps)

-Google Maps or WAZE are the best app for navigation purposes, not just in Milan, but almost anywhere on the planet.
+Google Maps or WAZE are the best apps for navigation purposes, not just in Milan, but almost anywhere on the planet.

-On Google Maps you can also download maps offline for later use, offline navigation, real-time traffic updates, alternative routes during rush hours, road closures, or construction, voice-guided navigation, etc. make the app a must-have.
+On Google Maps, you can also download maps offline for later use, offline navigation, real-time traffic updates, alternative routes during rush hours, road closures, or construction, voice-guided navigation, etc., making the app a must-have.

-So if you’re going to be visiting Milan, I can’t recommend Google Maps highly enough.
+So, if you’re going to be visiting Milan, I highly recommend Google Maps.

-Make sure you save the city’s map offline on your device; Milan has great internet connectivity but you never know.
+Make sure you save the city’s map offline on your device; Milan has excellent internet connectivity, but you never know.

 9. Parking can be a challenge